Taennchel: Location

-The peak of the mountain, situated opposite to the Haut-Koenigsbourg, in the massif des Vosges, separates the valley of Ribeauvillé from the val de Lièpvre on a surface of about 800 hectares.
-On the north-east of the Taennchel hides the village of Thannenkirch, and south from the mountain can be reached the old glass arts of the Ribeaupierre which overhang the rocky blocks of the Mittelberg (about 600 metres), the Venuskopf and the Schelmenkopf (905 m).
-The Taennchel is one of the summits which, from west to east, make up the continental divide between the basin of the Liepvrette up north and that of the Strengbach down south.
-It's a huge mountain, its sides are widely open and strongly backed up on the side of the valley of the Liepvrette, while on the opposite side towards Ribeauvillé, it hollows out vertically in a grandiose cirque around the small twin valleys of the Big and Little Glass Art.
-The Taennchel has the shape of a crescent extending on almost 4 kilometers from the rock of the Rammelstein which is 988 meters high to the mountain which overhangs the low Taennchel from where can be seen the three ruined castles belonging to the sires of Ribeaupierre : Haut-Ribeaupierre, Saint-Ulrich and Girsberg.
+The peak of the mountain, situated opposite the Haut-Koenigsbourg, in the massif des Vosges, separates the valley of Ribeauvillé from the Val de Lièpvre over an area of about 800 hectares.
+To the north-east of the Taennchel lies the village of Thannenkirch, and to the south on can reach the old glassworks of the Ribeaupierre which overlook the rocky blocks of the Mittelberg (about 600 m), the Venuskopf and the Schelmenkopf (905 m).
+The Taennchel is one of the summits that, from west to east, form the continental divide between the basin of the Liepvrette to the north and that of the Strengbach to the south.
+It's a large mountain, it's sides open widely and slope on the Liepvrette valley side, while on the opposite side, towards Ribeauvillé, it drops steeply into a grand cirque around the small twin valleys of the Grande and Petite Verrerie.
+The Taennchel has the shape of a crescent extending on almost 4 km from the rock of the Rammelstein which is 988 m high to the mountain that overhangs the lower Taennchel, from which, the three ruined castles of the lords of Ribeaupierre can be seen : Haut-Ribeaupierre, Saint-Ulrich and Girsberg.